ProjectEvergreen/greenwood/packages/plugin-google-analytics/README.md

 # @greenwood/plugin-google-analytics

 ## Overview
-A composite plugin for Greenwood for adding support for [Google Analytics](https://developers.google.com/analytics/) JavaScript tracker.
-For more information and complete docs about Greenwood, please visit the [Greenwood website](https://www.greenwoodjs.io/docs).
+A Greenwood plugin adding support for [Google Analytics](https://developers.google.com/analytics/) JavaScript tracker.

-> This package assumes you already have `@greenwood/cli` installed.
+> _For more information and complete docs about Greenwood, please visit the [Greenwood website](https://www.greenwoodjs.io/)._

 ## Installation
 You can use your favorite JavaScript package manager to install this package.
+This package assumes you already have `@greenwood/cli` installed.

 _examples:_
 ```bash